snowplow/documentation/docs/collecting-data/collecting-from-own-applications/javascript-trackers/web-tracker/plugins/configuring-tracker-plugins/browser/index.md

 - During tracker initialization
 - Dynamically after tracker initialization

+## Installation

+Plugins must first be installed.
+For example, to use the Performance Timing plugin, run one of the following commands:

+- `npm install @snowplow/browser-plugin-performance-timing`
+- `yarn add @snowplow/browser-plugin-performance-timing`
+- `pnpm add @snowplow/browser-plugin-performance-timing`

 ## Tracker initialization

-To add a plugin at tracker initialisation, you include the plugin in the `Plugins` array:
+To add the plugin at tracker initialisation, you include the plugin in the `Plugins` array:

 ```javascript
 import { newTracker } from '@snowplow/browser-tracker';